top of page

 • Preventing disease before it becomes advanced

 The American Heart Association’s “Life’s Essential 8” identifies several key drivers of long-term cardiovascular health: healthy diet, physical activity, avoiding nicotine, healthy sleep, healthy weight, cholesterol control, blood sugar control, and blood pressure control.
-These same areas are also central to longevity medicine.
+These same areas are central to longevity medicine.

 The Biggest Anti-Aging Organ May Be Muscle